McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **New**: To make the creation of new variants easier for you, we've added a new interactive [theme variant generator]({{%relref "basics/generator" %}}).

 - **New**: You can now configure multiple color variants in your `config.toml`.
-In this case, the first variant is the default chosen on first view and a theme switch will be shown in the menu footer.
+In this case, the first variant is the default chosen on first view and a variant switch will be shown in the menu footer.
 See the [documentation]({{%relref "basics/customization/#multiple-variants" %}}) for configuration.

-  Note, that the new theme switch will not work with Internet Explorer 11 as it does not support CSS variables.
+  Note, that the new variant switch will not work with Internet Explorer 11 as it does not support CSS variables.

 ## 2.9.0